bregman-arie/devops-exercises/topics/software_development/README.md

 <summary>What is the complexity for the best, worst and average cases of each of the following algorithms?:

   * Quick sort
+    The worst case time for a quick sort algorithm is O(n^2) The best case time is: O(nlogn)

   * Merge sort
+    in a merge sort let T(n) denote the time needed to sort an array containing 'n' elements using a merger sort.
+Assume n is a power of two.
+    The time required for a merge sort would be : T(n)=T(n/2)+T(n/2) +mergetime

   * Bucket Sort
   * Radix Sort</summary><br><b>
 </b></details>